 History: The first recorded history of the church is from the 13th Century when a stone building was erected here, likely replacing a wooden building that supposedly was built on the site of the Battle of London Bridge, fought in 1014 between the combined forces of English King Ethelred and Norwegian King Olaf II against the invading Danish army.
 King Olaf II was canonised after his death, become the patron Saint of Norway, and his name was chosen for this church given its location.
 During WWII King Haakon VII of Norway worshiped here while living in exile in London, furthering the Norwegian connection.

-Much of the original church from a rebuilding in 1450 survives, though the tower was added in 1732.
+Much of the original church from a rebuilding in 1450 survives, though the tower was added in 1732 along with some serious marble polishing.
 While the church did survive the Great Fire with some help (see below), it was badly damaged during WWII.
 In 1941 an incendiary bomb fell on the tower and the intensity of the fire melted the peal of all eight bells.
 The metal was recovered and returned to the historic Whitechapel Bell Foundry who recast the metal to recreate the bells as they had originally made them 300 years earlier (to hear an audio file of the bells ringing click here ).
 The bombing damage required a restoration, which was completed by 1954 and the reopening dedication was attended by the aforementioned King Haakon VII.
 Now a Grade I listed building (as of 1950), the church is well worth a visit.

 Of note, St. Olave’s is the Ward Church for the Tower Ward of the City and also the home chapel for the Clothworkers’ Company, Trinity House and the Environmental Cleaners’ Company.